One Spirit Resources

 Distribution notice:

-You are welcome to make standard size quotations from this article with proper attribution (Dorian Scott Cole).
+You are welcome to make standard size quotations from this article with proper attribution (Dorian Scott Cole, One Spirit Resources Web site).
 This material is not public domain and may not be sold, mass distributed, published, or made electronically available in any form, without permission from Dorian Scott Cole

 One Spirit Resources is a production of TechGenie Media, LLC www.techgeniemedia.com